 Pamilo

 The company Pamilo Oy was founded in 1943.
-Its owners, the forestry company Enso-Gutzeit (now Stora Enso) and the mining company Outokumpu, wanted to generate electricity for their respective businesses.
-Although it was clear as early as 1908 that Lake Koitere and the Koita river had the potential to generate hydro power, work on construction of the hydro power plant did not start until 1952.
-This was because Pamilo Oy had originally planned to build two power plants but purchasing the rights to exploit the state-owned waters proved difficult.
-The solution, which enabled construction to get under way, was to build a canal and a new lake at Palovaara, and then to build the underground power plant in that location.
+Its owners – the forestry company Enso-Gutzeit (now Stora Enso) and the mining company Outokumpu – wanted to generate electricity for their businesses.
+Although the potential of Lake Koitere and the Koita river for generating hydro power had been recognised as early as 1908, construction of the hydro power plant did not begin until 1952.
+This was because Pamilo Oy had originally planned to build two power plants, but purchasing the rights to exploit the state-owned waters proved difficult.
+The solution was to build a canal and a new lake at Palovaara and construct the underground power plant there.
 The water flows from Lake Koitere through Lake Palojärvi to Lake Jäsys.

-The original hydro power plant comprised of two units and was completed three years later, in 1955.
-The third unit was completed in 1997.
+The original hydro power plant comprised two units and was completed in 1955.
+A third unit was completed in 1997.
 Vattenfall has owned the power plant since 2000.
-The turbine and the generator in the second unit were upgraded in 2006 and 2013.
+The turbine and generator of the second unit were upgraded in 2006 and 2013.

-Pamilo hydro power plant is located in Finland's Lake District, about 50 kilometres north-east of the municipality of Joensuu.
-För att vara mer exakt utgör Koita älv och Pamilo en del av älven Vuoksis bäcken. which has its source in the north-east in Russia and flows into Lake Ladoga in Russia.
-The power plant has a wilderness location and the plant itself is below ground.
-The building which houses the control room, which was designed by Alvar Aalto, Finland’s most famous architect, is the only building which is visible, and is 50 metres above the machine room.
-The irregular windows of the control building are described as "an architectural refinement which transforms the white building into a miniature work of environmental art".
+The power plant is located in a wilderness area, with the plant itself below ground.
+The control room building, designed by Alvar Aalto – Finland’s most famous architect – is the only visible structure and stands 50 metres above the machine room.
+The control building's irregular windows are described as "an architectural refinement which transforms the white building into a miniature work of environmental art".

 Hydro power in Finland

-During the Second World War, Finland lost most of Finnish Karelia to the Soviet Union and, as a result, a substantial part of Finland’s built and potential hydro power capacity.
+During the Second World War, Finland lost most of Finnish Karelia to the Soviet Union, as well as a substantial part of its built and potential hydro power capacity.

-The largest users of energy at that time were the forestry industries, particularly paper and pulp mills, which were forced to replace the power they had lost before they could expand.
-One solution was to harness the untouched waters of the North.
+At that time, the largest users of energy were the forestry industries, particularly paper and pulp mills.
+These industries were forced to replace the lost power before they could expand.
+One solution was to harness the untapped waters of the north of the country.
 However, Finland’s mountains are relatively low, which restricts the amount of electricity which can be generated from hydro power.

-Vattenfall's nine hydro power plants in central Finland and the Ostrobothnia region, which generate a total of 124 MW of electricity, are monitored and controlled from a central control room in Porvoo (Borgå).
+Vattenfall's hydro power plants in eastern and central Finland and the Ostrobothnia region are monitored and controlled from a central control room in Porvoo (Borgå).